freenas/freenas-docs/userguide/intro.rst

   machines, each with 4 GB of virtual memory, the system needs at least 16 GB of RAM.

-* To use iSCSI, install at least 16 GB of RAM if performance is not critical, or at least 32 GB of RAM if good performance is a requirement.
+* For iSCSI, install at least 16 GB of RAM if performance is not critical, or at least 32 GB of RAM if good performance is a requirement.

 * When installing %brand% on a headless system, disable the shared memory settings for the video card in the BIOS.

+* To use ZFS deduplication, ensure the system has at least 5 GB of RAM per TB of storage to be deduplicated.

 If the hardware supports it and the budget allows for it, install ECC RAM.
 While more expensive, ECC RAM is highly recommended as it